codejunkienick/starter-lapis/README.md

 * __Html.js__ boilerplate html for clientside rendering and serverside rendering.
 * __data__ folder is for anything related to handling api requests. index.js exports functions that return api calls wrapped in Promises.
 Right now **axios** is used for api client.
 * __config__ folder is for configuration of client app.
 * __screens__ folder is for routes.
-I use structure proposed by ryanflorence and it works great with react-router@v4 declarative structure.
+I use [structure proposed by ryanflorence](https://gist.github.com/ryanflorence/daafb1e3cb8ad740b346) with some modifications and it works great with react-router@v4 declarative structure.
 * __redux__ do i need to explain that to you?
 * __css__ any css classes that is shared among components and can be used through CSSModules syntax (e.g. composes: a from 'css/helpers.css')